-Whenever we look back on history — pick a period, it really doesn’t matter — there are always amazing footnotes tucked inside the narrative that credit one individual over all others of the time for singlehandedly pushing the envelope and dramatically turning the page on mankind’s chronology — in other words, shifting the paradigm.
+Whenever we look back on history — pick a period, it really doesn’t matter — there are always amazing footnotes tucked inside the narrative that credit one individual over all others of the time for singlehandedly pushing the envelope and dramatically turning the page, shifting the paradigm, on mankind’s chronology.

-One such maverick was Francesco Petrarca, universally known as Petrarch.
+One such maverick was Francesco Petrarca, commonly anglicized as Petrarch.

-Considered the “Father of” Humanism and the Renaissance, Petrarch’s writing style served as the benchmark for formulating the modern Italian language.
+Considered the father of both Humanism and the Renaissance, Petrarch’s writing style served as the benchmark for formulating the modern Italian language.
 He was anointed Rome’s poet laureate, conceptualized the Middle Ages as being totally in the Dark [Ages], and served as a roving ambassador-advisor to a prince, a pontiff, a king and an emperor.
 He ranks right up there alongside Homer, Dante, Shakespeare and Goethe, and is considered our first-known tourist as he travelled extensively just for leisure.

 After a satchel filled with countless safe-passage documents, stamped, folded and presented many times over — not to mention enough kilometers logged to warrant platinum status with a commercial air carrier, had one actually been around back then — Petrarch finally called it quits on his “road warrior” days, hung up his laurel wreath and laid out the welcome mat on his permanent digs in a medieval hilltop village nestled among the Euganean Hills in the Veneto: Arquà Petrarca.

-And that’s where we are, on the cobblestone heading up the lane to visit the house where the creator of the sonnet once slept.
+And that’s where we are, on the cobblestone heading up the lane to visit the house where this ingenious man once slept.

 When the writer-thinker-diplomat decided to settle in Arquà, he turned in his priestly garb and began in earnest to transform the house, gifted to him by a wealthy friend, raising part of the first floor and adding on a study where he would spend the final chapter of his life organizing his sonnets and letters and transcribing more deep thoughts to shake up the world.